carmengmz/circRNA/src/README.md

 group <- phenodata$Group[phenodata$Group %in% c(base,contrast)]
 ```

-Now  we will use the stabilizing variance transformation (VST) to eliminate the dependence between the mean and the variance using DESeq2 package.
+And we will use the stabilizing variance transformation (VST) to eliminate the dependence between the mean and the variance using DESeq2 package.

 ```
 library(DESeq2)